UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team19-pose-estimation.md

 Now that we have some intuition behind the background and challenges of pose estimation, let's dive into some of the models that address this task.

-### OpenPose (discuss in detail)
+### OpenPose

-One of the earliest models for human pose estimation and the first real-time multi-person detection system.
-OpenPose [1] utilized Part Affinity Fields, a set of 2D vector fields that encodes location and orientation of limbs of different people in the image, and Confidence Maps, a 2D map representing the confidence that a particular body part is located at any given pixel, for its task.
+OpenPose is one of the earliest models for human pose estimation and the first real-time multi-person detection system.
+It will be the main focus of our project.

+For its task, OpenPose [1] utilizes Part Affinity Fields, Confidence Maps, and a set of 2D vector fields that encodes the location and orientation of limbs of different people in the image.
+Confidence Maps are a 2D map representing the confidence that a particular body part is located at any given pixel.
 OpenPose was the winner of the COCO KeyPoint Detection Challenge in 2016.

 OpenPose is a two-part system using Part Affinity Fields and Confidence Maps.